 • A small funnel

-• Measure 2 tsp himalayan salt and ¼ tsp aluminum free baking soda and put them in the bowl
+• Measure 2 teaspoon himalayan salt and ¼ teaspoon baking soda and put them in the bowl

 • Mix well with a spoon to dissolve as much of the salt and baking soda as possible